ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 To ensure maintainability and separation from the legacy system, the V2 workflow is built with a new, modular file structure.

 2.1 UI Components
+This section requires the most significant updates to reflect the recent UI and state management improvements.

-A new component, scriptingTaskV2.js, serves as the entry point for the V2 workflow.
+scriptingTaskV2.js: A new component, scriptingTaskV2.js, serves as the entry point for the V2 workflow.
 It is conditionally rendered by VideoWorkspace.js, which acts as a router: ScriptingTaskV2 is shown for all new videos (as the recommended default) and for any video already using the V2 system.

 New Directory: creators-hub/js/components/ProjectView/tasks/ScriptingV2/

 ScriptingV2_Workspace.js: The main container with the two-column layout.

 Manages the active step and step completion status.

+Task Queue Visibility: This component now renders the global TaskQueue component directly within its own view, ensuring users can monitor the status of background AI tasks without leaving the scripting workspace.

+Consistent Layout: The layout has been updated to ensure both the left (steps) and right (blueprint) columns have a fixed height and handle content overflow with consistent scrolling behavior, improving the user experience on smaller screens.

 Full-Screen Mode: Includes state management and a UI toggle button that allows the user to expand the Creative Blueprint panel to fill the entire screen, hiding the left-hand panel for a focused view.
+The toggle button's icon has been changed from a simple 'X' to more intuitive expand/collapse chevron icons, which more clearly represents its function.

 useBlueprint.js: A crucial custom hook that manages the state of the blueprint object, including fetching and debounced auto-saving to Firestore.
 UPDATED: The auto-saving logic has been refined to prevent unnecessary Firestore writes by comparing the debounced blueprint content with the last successfully saved version.
 The onSnapshot listener also now only triggers a state update if incoming data is genuinely different, improving performance and data consistency.

+Autosave Lock: The hook now accepts an isAiTaskActive boolean flag.
+When this flag is true, the autosave functionality is temporarily paused to prevent race conditions and data corruption while background AI tasks are running.

+Save Status Notification: The hook now returns a saveStatus state ('idle', 'saving', 'saved').
+This allows the ScriptingV2_Workspace to display a "Saved!" notification to the user, providing clear feedback.

 BlueprintStepper.js: The navigation component for moving between steps.
 It now visually indicates completed steps with distinct styling and a checkmark.
 The connector lines between steps now use a text dash (—) for improved visual consistency.

+Labels: The description should be updated to reflect the new, shorter step labels which improve layout on smaller screens: 1.
+Brain Dump, 2.
+Research & Refine, 3.
+Scripting, and 4.
+Final Assembly.

 BlueprintDisplay.js: A major UI component that renders the interactive Creative Blueprint.

 Scene-based Grouping: It now intelligently groups shots into scenes.
 If the AI provides a scene_id, it uses that.
 If not, it creates logical scenes by grouping shots that occur at the same location, preventing shots from being listed individually.

+Numbered Titling: The component now displays a clear, numbered title for each section (e.g., "Hook", "Scene 1", "Conclusion") and shows the longer narrative_purpose as an italicized subtitle for better readability.

 Mark as Complete: Replaces the old "show/hide" functionality.
 Users can now mark entire scenes or individual shots as "complete" via checkboxes.
 Completed items are visually distinguished with a green accent and reduced opacity, allowing for clear progress tracking without hiding content.
+The completion checkboxes for scenes and shots are now only visible when the user is on Step 4 (Final Assembly), keeping the UI cleaner during the creative stages.

 Location Display: The primary location for each scene is now prominently displayed in the scene header, providing better context at a glance.

 ShotCard.js: Displays the details of a single shot within a scene.

+Visual Differentiation: Each card now has a distinct left-border color based on its shot_type to make it easily identifiable: blue for On-Camera, green for B-Roll, and purple for Drone.

 Expanded by Default: Key information such as "On-Camera Dialogue" and "Voiceover Script" are now expanded by default, removing the need for extra clicks to see the content.
 AI Research Notes remain collapsible to save space.

+Default Collapsing: Cards for drone shots are now collapsed by default to reduce initial clutter in the blueprint view.

 Completion Tracking: Receives isCompleted status from its parent and displays a checkbox to allow users to toggle the completion status of the individual shot.

 Location Display: The specific location for the shot is now displayed in the card's header, reinforcing the context provided by the scene.

+Shot Numbering: The card now receives and displays a shot number (e.g., "Shot 1.1") from the parent BlueprintDisplay component for improved organization.

 Step1_InitialBlueprint.js: UI for the "brain dump" and initial generation.
 UPDATED: This component now uses the centralized handlers.triggerAiTask from useAppState.js to manage the AI call and provide consistent error reporting and task status updates.
+This change fixes a critical bug where this task would be cancelled if the user navigated away from the workspace before it completed.

+Button Styling: A bug where the main button appeared unstyled has been fixed by adding the required base .btn class.

 MemoryJogger.js: (NEW) A component designed to enhance the "Brain Dump" phase (Step 1).